4 ways to stay on track with your nutrition

 Written by M10 - Follow on Google+ | Facebook | Twitter

 As humans, we thrive off structure and routine.
 When our routine changes, it can take some time to adapt back into a system that works for us.
-For a lot of people, this will be a very real struggle due to the curveball life has thrown at us, and whether we realise is or not, our diets will be changing along with us.
+And whether we realise is or not, our diets will be changing along with us.

 Many factors influence our nutritional choices; from our surrounding environment, the amount of sleep we get, the stresses we encounter on a daily basis, and especially our levels of boredom.